What is IR35?

 Up until 2017, limited company contractors were responsible for determining their tax status under the IR35 legislation.
 However, legislation reform in 2017 in the public sector gave responsibility to the end client for determining whether an assignment fell inside the IR35 legislation or outside, removing the burden from contractors.

 Following this public sector reform, the UK government’s draft legislation for the Finance Bill 2019 spelled out plans to extend IR35 obligations to end users in the private sector.
-Despite trade body lobbying and industry contention, the IR35 reform, also known as the ‘off-payroll working rules’, look firmly set to make an appearance in April 2020.
-In fact, Guidant Global reports that the government’s latest budget suggests that IR35 will sit atop the mantelpiece, with the potential to raise £725 million in additional tax revenue by 2022-2023.
+Despite trade body lobbying, industry contention and a delay in implementation as a result of the Coronavirus pandemic, the IR35 reform, also known as the ‘off-payroll working rules’, look firmly set to make an appearance in April 2021.

 Here we attempt to cut through the jargon with a lay person’s overview of IR35.